+Since then the progressive independent publishing venture has gone from strength to strength, proving with its high-quality books on graphic design that print is far from dead.
 The success of Unit Editions also shows that, despite the market for free ebooks, you don't have to be in the money to tackle the print sphere and publish your own books.

 "If we couldn't do that, we wouldn't be here, or we'd have to borrow half a million pounds to set up a publishing company.
-But because of the way the internet has blown away so many barriers, we can do it.
+But because of the way the internet has blown away so many barriers, we can do it," explains Shaughnessy.

 "We bypass [the book trade] completely and deal directly with the people who are interested in our books.
 So if we produce a book on, say, Total Design, the Dutch group, there's probably only 2,000 people in the world that are interested.
 We can find those people, through social media and the internet.
-If we had to use conventional media channels it would be prohibitively expensive.
+If we had to use conventional media channels it would be prohibitively expensive."

 02. Pool your resources

 "Somebody once said a really good thing to me: nothing succeeds without the right number of people.
-I think you can muddle along for a while with just a few hands, but at some point you need the right number of people and I think we're moving towards that.
+I think you can muddle along for a while with just a few hands, but at some point you need the right number of people and I think we're moving towards that," says Shaughnessy.

 03. Think global

-In the early days, because we were doing this on a shoestring, we went to China.
-Chinese printing is fantastic, and very sad to say, substantially cheaper than printing in the UK and Europe.
+In the company's early days, because money was tight, the pair outsourced printing to China.
+"Chinese printing is fantastic, and very sad to say, substantially cheaper than printing in the UK and Europe," says Shaughnessy.

-We have actually started now printing in Europe, and we've just done our first UK print.
-I would love to print locally, but it does push the price up.
-We'll still print in China for certain things, but where possible we'll print in the UK or Europe, simply because we get it quicker.
+However, since then it has started printing in Europe sometimes.
+"I would love to print everything locally, but it does push the price up," he continues.
+"We'll still print in China for certain things, but where possible we'll print in the UK or Europe, simply because we get it quicker."

 04. Be your own client

 Going it alone does come with plenty of perks.
 "We don't have anybody breathing down our necks.
-We don't have anybody telling us how our covers should look or we've used the wrong colours.
+We don't have anybody telling us how our covers should look or we've used the wrong colours," smiles Shaughnessy.

-It goes back to our frustrations with mainstream publishers who will tell you things like: "Oh you can't do that cover because it needs a photograph on it."
-Or: "I want to see what a manual looks like."
+"It goes back to our frustrations with mainstream publishers who will tell you things like: 'Oh you can't do that cover because it needs a photograph on it.'
+Or 'I want to see what a manual looks like.'
 We know designers don't need that kind of signposting, so we can just go ahead and do it, but it's having the confidence to do it.

-You have to be very confident about what you're doing and also you have to be respectful of your audience.
+"You have to be very confident about what you're doing and also you have to be respectful of your audience.
 You have to know what people want and what they feel and what they think.
-And if you make a mistake, it's your fault – it's your problem.
+And if you make a mistake, it's your fault – it's your problem."

 05. Be prepared to put in the hours

-Mostly I just say: do it yourself.
-Because you can.
+Shaughnessy's closing advice to would-be publishers?
+You can do it yourself.
+"You can.
 You really, really can.
-The internet, social media, allows you to tell everybody that you've done this and I would just urge people to realise that they can do it themselves.
+The internet, social media, allows you to tell everybody that you've done this and I would just urge people to realise that they can do it themselves."

-It requires lots of work: hours and hours of work.
-I did four hours on Christmas day.
-I can't step off the treadmill at all.
+That doesn't mean it's going to be easy – you'll need to be prepared to put in the legwork.
+"I did four hours on Christmas day," he continues.
+"I can't step off the treadmill at all.
 It's constant, constant work.
 But it's what I want to do, so I don't find it a strain.
-So I would say to people: just do it yourself, if you can!
+So I would say to people: just do it yourself, if you can!"

 Liked this?
 Try these...